12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Funny African American children playing chess with mom and dad at home

 For younger kids, pull out classics like Candyland, Chutes and Ladders, and charades.
 A newer preschool game that is quite the hit is Zingo — a great game for matching skills.
 For older kids, take out games that may be trickier or take a little longer.
-Games like Monopoly (target skills: numbers, money sense), Chess, Checkers, Guess Who (target skills: deduction; yes/no questions), Pictionary, and Blokus are great for slightly older kids.
+Games like Monopoly (targeting skills in numbers and money sense), Chess, Checkers, Guess Who (targeting skills in deduction and yes/no questions), Pictionary, and Blokus are great for slightly older kids.

 2. Scavenger Hunts